Are you considering a study abroad opportunity to broaden your educational perspectives and personal view of the world? We hope so!

 Whether your study abroad applies to your degree or impacts your graduation date depends on the study abroad opportunity that you choose and which classes remain to be completed in your academic program.

-See adviser.
-Be sure to see your adviser to understand how the courses you plan to take will apply to your degree requirements.
+Talk to your adviser.
+Be sure to see your adviser to understand how the courses you plan while studying abroad will apply to your degree requirements.

 International perspectives requirement.
-Study abroad credits do meet the ISU International Perspectives requirement — check the ISU guidelines on these pages:
+Study abroad credits do meet the Iowa State International Perspectives requirement -- check the Iowa State guidelines on these pages:

-ISU offers a number of study abroad locations in which the student pays tuition and room and board at ISU while changing places with a foreign student who comes to study at Iowa State (exchange programs).
-The educational costs of these programs is the same as attending ISU with the exception of the additional monies spent in travel and tourism while you are in your exchange country.
+Iowa State offers a number of study abroad locations in which the student pays tuition and room and board at Iowa State while changing places with a foreign student who comes to study at Iowa State (exchange programs).
+The educational costs of these programs is the same as attending Iowa State with the exception of the additional monies spent in travel and tourism while you are in your exchange country.

-If you are receiving aid through the ISU Financial Aid Office, this money can be applied for study abroad as long as you are earning ISU credits or transferring academic credits into your program at ISU.
+If you are receiving aid through the Iowa State Financial Aid Office, this money can be applied for study abroad as long as you are earning Iowa State credits or transferring academic credits into your program at Iowa State.